broadinstitute/cromwell-tools/pull_request_template.md

 - No issue is linked to this PR.
 ---
 ### Changes
-_Please list out what major changes were made to address this:_
+_Please list out what major changes were made in this PR to address the issue:_

 - No changes.
 ---